How Euro NCAP Frontal Crash Tests Got More Realistic

 But when these cars were tested by ADAC against the new barrier, the results — to put it mildly — changed for the worse:

-Best results are in green; then goes yellow, orange, brown/maroon, and red (worst results).
+The best results are in green; then goes yellow, orange, brown/maroon, and red (the worst results).
 Image: ADAC

 What happened?